slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'If you're the smartest in the room, you're in the wrong room.'*

-> *'Your friends are the ones that go to your funeral AND in a day of rain.'*
+> *'Your friends are the ones that go to your funeral in a day of rain.'*

 > *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*